 Application for this award is done during the abstract submission process by self-identifying as a student submission.
-Based upon the strengths of the abstracts, a short list of finalists will be created, and those authors will be contacted by the committee by 15 March 2023.
+Based upon the strengths of the abstracts, a short list of finalists will be created, and those authors will be contacted by the committee by the end of Aril.
 Finalists must then send a recommendation letter from the advisor to the student paper award coordinator, Heather O’Brien.
 Finalists will be required to present their papers in-person in a special session during the conference, and the winners will be awarded at the conference banquet.

 More details about the paper competition will be posted here as the conference draws near.